“Data is useless without the skill to analyze it” – Jeanne Harris, author of “Competing on Analytics: The New Science of Winning”

-SQL is a long-standing data science skill and a prerequisite for success.
+SQL skills are a long-standing prerequisite for success.

 This is because being able to do the right search for data can create a lot of value out of that data.
 Having good SQL skills allows a Data Scientist to dig into the vast swaths of legacy and list-based data that goes unused and find the right kind of information using queries.

 Some SQL skills specific to data science include: